Sylius/Sylius/components/Resource/repository.rst

-Repository insterfaces
+Repository interfaces
 ======================

 RepositoryInterface
 -------------------

-This inferface will ask you to implement two methods to your repositories:
+This interface will ask you to implement two methods to your repositories:

 +----------------------------------------------------------------+--------------------------------------------+------------------+
 | Method                                                         | Description                                | Returned value   |